jedisct1/libsodium-doc/password_hashing/README.md

 Password hashing functions derive a secret key of any size from a password and salt.

-* The generated key has the size defined by the application, no matter what the password length is.
+  - The generated key has the size defined by the application, no matter what the password length is.
-* The same password hashed with the same parameters will always produce the same output.
+  - The same password hashed with the same parameters will always produce the same output.
-* The same password hashed with different salts will produce different outputs.
+  - The same password hashed with different salts will produce different outputs.
-* The function deriving a key from a password and salt is CPU intensive and intentionally requires a fair amount of memory.
+  - The function deriving a key from a password and salt is CPU intensive and intentionally requires a fair amount of memory.
 Therefore, it mitigates brute-force attacks by requiring a significant effort to verify each password.

 Common use cases:

-* Password storage, or rather storing what it takes to verify a password without having to store the actual password.
+  - Password storage, or rather storing what it takes to verify a password without having to store the actual password.
-* Deriving a secret key from a password; for example, for disk encryption.
+  - Deriving a secret key from a password; for example, for disk encryption.

-Sodium's high-level `crypto_pwhash_*` API currently leverages the Argon2id function on all platforms.
+Sodium’s high-level `crypto_pwhash_*` API currently leverages the Argon2id function on all platforms.
 This can change at any point in time, but it is guaranteed that a given version of libsodium can verify all hashes produced by all previous versions from any platform.
-Applications don't have to worry about backward compatibility.
+Applications don’t have to worry about backward compatibility.

 The more specific `crypto_pwhash_scryptsalsa208sha256_*` API uses the more conservative and widely deployed scrypt function.